sakithb/dotfiles/readme.md

 ## Important
 Do not run the `arch_install.sh` script, it intended to be run on a clean arch install.
-However I will create a script to setup the desktop as displayed in the screenshots.

 ---